a9kkye/yinnie/README.md

 Yinnie,

-I might not be at Micheal Reeves level coding (yet) but i can code now (to a limited extent)
+I might not be at Micheal Reeves level coding (yet) but i can code now (kind of)

 love everything you were,
 love who you are,